Friday, May 05, 2017

 It's all part of a content management system (CMS) which seems like a whizzy bit of software.
 I have read somewhere that it is used by quite a few councils in the UK so it's well used and there are support services and forums for help if needed.

 So far I have been tasked with the process and workflows for the waste and recycling services.
-Which basically is a customer accessing the website giving their details making a request and behind the scenes, the CEP process I program will automate the output of the requests.
+Basically is a customer accessing the website giving their details making a request and behind the scenes, the CEP process I program will automate the output of the requests.

 I have had a play with it this week and have processes working from end to end, generating tasks, emails, and responses.
 There is some HTML and CSS involved and also some data structures to name and format.